yseulthb/yseulthb.github.io/_pages/CV.md

 Title of the thesis: Spatial and temporal integration of binocular disparities in primates. [[Manuscript]](https://hal.archives-ouvertes.fr/tel-02956425v1) <br />

 Brief synopsis:<br />
 My PhD project aimed to provide a better understanding of how the visual system in primates processes binocular disparities (underlying depth perception) in space and time.
 I also investigated the relationship between the 3D properties of the environment and neural responses.
-I mostly conducted functional neuroimaging studies in macaque and collected psychophysics measurements in human and macaque to give insight into the link between visual perception, natural statistics, and the brain activity.<br />
+I mostly conducted functional neuroimaging studies in macaque, and I collected psychophysics measurements in human and macaque to give insight into the link between visual perception, natural statistics, and brain activity.<br />

 ### Teaching experience
 * 2019-2020: **Temporary teaching assistant** (48hr), Université Toulouse Jean Jaurès, Toulouse, France<br />